 Dr. Shoshanah Jacobs is passionate about making connections between knowledge and action.
 An Associate Professor in the Department of Integrative Biology and an Adjunct Professor in the Department of Management.
 They manage a transdisciplinary research program that brings students from diverse backgrounds together to learn about fundamental biology and how to use it, communicate it, and effect change with it.
 Their work centers on Biomimicry and Higher Education.
 Much of the outcomes of their research is used to inform their research program on teaching and learning in higher education.
 Co-editor of two special volumes on biomimetics and higher education and a co-author of a chapter in the book Biomimicry for Materials, Design and Habitats: Innovations and Applications, Dr. Jacobs is committed to effecting change in our institutions to ensure equity in diversity and increase access and accountability and their work has been recognized with an Ontario Confederation of University Faculty Associations teaching award.

-Assistant Professor of Theory of Literature
+Associate Professor of Theory of Literature

-Peggy Karpouzou is Assistant Professor of Theory of Literature.
+Peggy Karpouzou is Associate Professor of Theory of Literature.
 She holds a DEA and a PhD in Theory of Literature from Université Sorbonne Nouvelle - Paris III.
 She has taught Literary Theory, European Literature and Modern Greek Literature in several Greek universities and she has earned research grants and fellowships from the State Scholarships Foundation and ''Alexander S. Onassis'' Public Benefit Foundation.
 She has also participated in the National Center for Scientific Research (CNRS-France), Gallica (BNF-National Library of France) and the National and Kapodistrian University of Athens research programs.
 She is the author and editor of several works, including La Poétique de l’ironie dans la nouvelle du XIXe siècle (2003) and A. Tzouma, P. Karavia and P. Karpouzou, Bibliography of Literary Theory in Modern Greek: 1940-2007 (2019).
-Her research interests focus on Literary Theories and Cultural Criticism (Poststructuralism, Identity Politics, Posthuman Criticism, Ecocriticism, Spatial Studies, Interrelations of Literature and Science, Science Fiction, Travel writing) in Greek, French, and Anglophone Literature of the 19th-21th centuries.
+Her research interests focus on Literary Theories and Cultural Criticism (Poststructuralism, Identity Politics, Posthuman Criticism, Ecocriticism, Spatial Studies, Interrelations of Literature and Science, Science Fiction, Travel writing) in Greek, French, and Anglophone Literature of the 19th-21st centuries.
 She is member of international Editorial Boards, scientific Associations and Networks in her research fields and she is the Editor in Chief of the Journal of Ecohumanism.
-Her forthcoming book title is the edition Symbiotic Posthumanist Ecologies in Western Literature, Philosophy and Art: Towards Theory and Practice, Berlin: Peter Lang, 2022, co-edited with Nikoleta Zampaki.
+Her forthcoming book title is the edition Symbiotic Posthumanist Ecologies in Western Literature, Philosophy and Art.
+Towards Theory and Practice, Berlin: Peter Lang, 2023, co-edited with Nikoleta Zampaki.
 She is also Series Editor of the book series “Posthumanities and Citizenship Futures” at Rowman & Littlefield, and “Environmental Humanities” at TPLondon based in the U.K.

 Associate Professor (Teaching) in Biological Sciences